MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ![Enable threaded email timeline view - option 2.](media\timeline-search-records-1a.png "Enable threaded email timeline view - option 2")

 Legend
-1. The **Search** bar allows you to quickly find rows using keywords or phrases that the search feature will retrieve and display below the search bar.
+1. The **Search** bar allows you to quickly find rows using keywords or phrases that the search feature retrieves and displays below the search bar.
 2. Keywords that are used are highlighted.

 ## Work with notes and posts